resbaz/nectar-cloud-lessons/Lessons/Lesson_II/Lesson_II.md

 ## Terminate your free computer!

-Can you work out how to terminate your free computer?
-Test your discovery by terminating the one you've just started.
+We've talked about it: so terminate the one you've just started.

 * <span style="color:red">&#9632;</span> = Help me!
 * <span style="color:green">&#9632;</span> = I'm ready to move on...